 Forget bufées and think dining experiences!
 Las Vegas is a real mecca for those who like to eat, and there are a lot of interesting restaurants for both bigger and smaller wallets.

 Taste the best at restaurants like La Cirque, Hakkasan, Bar Masa, CUT, and Guy Savoy or dine in the American spirit with the locals (and celebrities) at the cool restaurant The Peppermill.
 Rebar in the Arts District is a super cool bar and second-hand shop that should not be missed (here you can also shop interior while enjoying a hotlink and local beer).
 Yardbird Southern Table & Bar is also an excellent restaurant at The Venetian.

 MAGICAL PLACES TO VISIT OUTSIDE LAS VEGAS

-If you travel to Las Vegas, it is definitely worth to stay a few extra days so that you can experience some of the world's greatest wonders.
-Just a few hours drives from Las Vegas are some of the most beautiful places I've seen in my whole life and nature that makes you speechless.
+If you travel to Las Vegas, it is definitely worth staying a few extra days so that you can experience some of the world's greatest wonders.
+Just a few hours drive from Las Vegas are some of the most beautiful places I've seen in my whole life and nature that makes you speechless.

 Here is a taste of what is within reach:

 - #23 Red Rock Canyon (20- minute drive from Las Vegas)

 - #24 Hoover Dam (40-minute drive from Las Vegas)